Saudade: History

 Some specialists argue that the word may have originated during the Great Portuguese Discoveries, expressing and giving meaning to the sadness felt about those who departed on journeys to unknown seas and often disappeared in shipwrecks, died in battle, or simply never returned.
 Those who stayed behind—mostly women and children—suffered deeply in their absence.
-However, the Portuguese discoveries only started in 1415, and since the word has been found in earlier texts, this does not constitute a very good explanation.
-The Reconquista also offers a plausible explanation.
+However, Portuguese discoveries started in 1415 and the word has been found in earlier texts.
+The Reconquista may also offer a plausible genesis.